denten-books/plain-text/1-device.md

 this or that lever will always result in such and such movement, because of the way the mechanical parts are connected.

-We are tempted, as before, to privilege the inner workings of the symbolic mechanism, also at the core of meaning making in mathematics.
+We are tempted, as before, to privilege the inner workings of a symbolic mechanism, also at the core of meaning making in mathematics.
 "If I show you the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand,"